infracost/infracost-azure-devops/README.md

     2. Click on the Securities tab, scroll down to Users and click on the '[project name] Build Service ([org name])' user, and set the 'Contribute to pull requests' to Allow.
    ![](https://github.com/infracost/infracost-azure-devops/blob/master/.github/assets/contribute-to-prs.png)

-4Add secret variables: from your Azure DevOps organization, click on your project > Pipelines > your pipeline > Edit > Variables, and click the + sign to add variables for the following.
+4. Add secret variables: from your Azure DevOps organization, click on your project > Pipelines > your pipeline > Edit > Variables, and click the + sign to add variables for the following.
 Also tick the 'Keep this value secret' option.

     - `infracostApiKey`: with your Infracost API key as the value, and select 'Keep this value secret'.
     - Any cloud provider credentials you need for running `terraform init` and `terraform plan`: